 Food waste is a problem to be addressed as approximately half of the food grown in the country is thrown away without being consumed.
 Environmentalists are concerned because the decay of food in landfills releases methane into the air.
 The Grange should be involved in efforts to reduce food waste while at the same time helping the environment.

-This Policy Statement covers sections of the President's External Address, Current Policy and Resolutions 402-NC and 410-PA.
+This Policy Statement covers sections of the President's External Address, Current Policy and Resolution AG-106-ID (transferred to Conservation Committee).